 Operating expenses consist of three components: research and development ("R&D"), general and administrative ("G&A") and selling and distribution expenses.
-Historically, R&D expenses have exceeded selling and distribution expenses; however, in the future Profound expects selling and distribution expenses to increase relative to R&D expenses as the Company further commercializes the TULSA-PRO® system in the US.
+Historically, R&D expenses have exceeded selling and distribution expenses; however, in the future Profound expects selling and distribution expenses to increase as the Company further commercializes the TULSA-PRO® system in the US.